calmm-js/partial.lenses/README.md

 ### Usage

-The lenses and operations on lenses are accessed via the default import:
+The lens combinators are available as named imports.
+Typically one just imports the library as:

 ```js
 import P, * as L from "partial.lenses"